 - if a citizen of Ukraine holds a diia.pl e-document and a valid passport, it will be possible for such a person to re-enter on the basis of the abovementioned e-document together with a valid travel document (passport) – in such a situation, it is possible to cross the border freely until August 24, 2023.

 - if none of the above applies (e.g. a citizen of Ukraine holds an ordinary passport and is not entitled to an electronic diia.pl document) then – although in theory a person subject to the Special-purpose Act should be able to cross the border freely, we know that in practice there are problems with this – when crossing the border it is safest to apply for permission from the Commander of the Border Guard post to enter on humanitarian grounds.

 This consent shall be granted without a specific procedure and the prerequisites for its granting are defined in Paragraph 6(5)(c) of the Schengen Borders Code – these prerequisites are, so to speak, general clauses (they are very broad and allow for considerable freedom of interpretation) and the nature of the consent is optional, i.e. the Commander may, but does not have to, provide consent.

-Therefore, it cannot be stated unequivocally that each time the Chief Commander will provide such consent and it will be possible to enter the territory of the Republic of Poland.
-The current political situation indicates that, despite the lack of documents, such consent will be granted, but it is impossible to guarantee that the situation will not change during a person’s stay in Ukraine, or that the Commander, after verifying the person concerned upon re-entry, will not decide that he or she cannot enter because, after leaving voluntarily, he or she may stay in Ukraine.
-In this respect, the analysis of the provisions does not allow a precise answer – as already noted, the provision allowing entry is of an optional nature.
+Therefore, it cannot be stated unequivocally that every time the Commander will provide such consent and entry will be possible.
+The current political situation indicates that, in the absence of documents, such consent will be granted, but it is impossible for anyone to ensure that the situation will not change during the person’s stay in Ukraine or that the Commander, after verifying the person concerned during re-entry, will not consider that the person cannot enter, because, since he or she left voluntarily, it means that he or she can stay in Ukraine.
+In this respect, an analysis of the legislation does not allow for a clear answer – as already noted, the provision allowing entry is optional.